quantum-dan/RaspyGeo/README.md

 # RaspyGeo
-Automated geometry scenario runner (loosely analogous to the Geometry Editor tool) for HEC-RAS.
+Automated geometry scenario runner (loosely analogous to the Geometry Modification tool) for HEC-RAS.
 Depends on Raspy (`raspy-auto` on PyPI).
-Works for steady-state simulations.
+Currently works for steady-state simulations.

+# Updates and Added Features

+If additional capabilities would be useful to you, open an Issue and I will check into it.
+Otherwise, I develop updates as I need them.

 # Usage